-All sport camps and clinics must be registered with the athletics compliance office prior to advertisement or promotion of the camp.
+All sport camps and clinics must be registered with the athletics compliance office at least 60 days prior to the event.
+All websites and brochures related to advertisement or promotion of the camp must be approved prior to publication.
 The steps listed below must be followed:

 Each sport intending to conduct a camp/clinic must designate an individual (head/assistant coach, operations director) to serve as camp director.
 The director is responsible for ensuring that proper policies and procedures are followed.

-Submit proper documentation from the UMASS Camp / Clinic Form to the athletic compliance office with any necessary attachments [i.e., brochures, website materials, advertisement, etc.] in advance of printing brochures or advertisements.
-Submit a Job Description for UMASS Camp/Clinic Employees.
+Submit proper UMASS Sport Program Activity Form to the athletic compliance office with any necessary attachments [i.e., brochures, website materials, advertisement, etc.] in advance of printing brochures or advertisements.

 · FINAL UMASS Camp / Clinic Student-Athlete & Staff Compensation Form (one submitted for each session of camp)